 Outcome goals are what you want to happen, but you have very little control over, like winning your AG in Kona or wanting to “have your health under control”, like in my case.
 These are your “A” races, whether they’re “A” races or “A” races of life.
 I’ve listed what mine are in the 10yr column to help you get started.

-If you’re able to work through all of the blocks, you’re starting to see a vision for where you want to be, and get an idea of how you’re going to get there.
-Steps four and five will hash that out into greater detail, but first, let’s finish up this section with step three.
+If you’re able to work through all of the blocks, you’re starting to see a vision for where you want to be and get an idea of how you’re going to get there.
+Steps four and five will hash that out in greater detail, but first, let’s finish up this section with step three.

 Give it a try!
 And stay tuned for Parts 2 and 3!